 The Broncos have won multiple conference championships, including football, women's gymnastics, women's swimming and diving and men's tennis.
 Several teams have advanced to NCAA postseason play, including men's basketball, women's basketball, women's gymnastics, men's tennis, wrestling, and men's and women's cross country and track and field.

-Additionally, the department successfully negotiated home-and-home football games with Florida State University, the University of Virginia, Oklahoma State University and the University of Cincinnati.
+The department successfully negotiated home-and-home football games with Florida State University, the University of Virginia, Oklahoma State University and Oregon State University.

 Coyle also implemented a strategic plan for the department - centered on developing student-athletes and staff to be leaders academically, athletically and in the community.